PugetSoundAnalytics/pugetsound-portfolio/pages/what.md

 ## Strategy First
 Data doesn't create change - **people do**.

-Before designing tools, thought should be put into:
+Before diving into dashboards or tools, ask a few essential questions:
 - How do teams work and interact?
 - How are decisions made?
 - What cadence enables sustainable momentum?